justinhrobbins/movie-finder/README.md

-# movie-finder

-# Goals for this App:
+# Goals for the movie-finder App:
 - Create an app that provides better movie recommendation
 - Revamp and reacquaint myself with hands-on Java software development